How to celebrate New Year Italian style.

 The second theory, on the other hand, holds that it has nothing to do with fertility and that originally underpants werent involved; it was just considered lucky to wear something new and red (a lucky colour) on the last/first day of the year.
 However, the Church came to disapprove of the superstition, viewing it as the first step down the slippery slope leading to astrology, spiritualism and occultism.
 Therefore people were forced to take the tradition underground (and under trousers) to avoid getting a scolding from the local priest about how they would burn in hell along with their fancy new red clothes.
 If you are planning to be in Sardinia for the big night, youll have to change the colour of your pants; there, green undies bring good luck.

-An Italian New Year isnt all food and fun though; it can also be a hazardous affair.
+An Italian New Year isn't all food and fun though; it can also be a hazardous affair.
 First there are the fireworks that youngsters throw around.
-Then there is the tradition of hurling bits of old junk (plates, lavatories, kitchen sinks and the like) out of the window after midnight.
+Then there is also the old tradition of hurling bits of old junk (plates, lavatories, kitchen sinks and the like) out of the window after midnight.
 Italians believe this is a way of throwing out all that was negative about the past year.
-So you had best be careful; a rusty washing machine landing on your head as you stagger home could give you a hangover you hadnt bargained for.
 The police have actually cracked down on this potentially lethal bit of revelry and the junk chucking has been curtailed.
 However, if you are planning to be in a small town in the south of Italy (in particular in the Naples area) on 31 December be especially vigilant for flying garbage.

 Even your sex life depends on how things go on the big night.
 Italian superstition holds that if you make love on New Year's Day youll have plenty of sex the rest of the year.
 If you dont, the next 364 days are set to be lonely ones.

 So there you have it: all you need to know to have a happy, lucky, prosperous, safe and sexy New Year.